President Biden will survey California storm damage

+Biden planned to talk with business owners and residents who were impacted the most.

-The president, accompanied by FEMA Administrator Deanne Criswell, Gov. Gavin Newsom and other state and local officials, will visit the storm-damaged Capitola Pier in Santa Cruz County, where he will meet with business owners and affected residents.
+The president, accompanied by FEMA Administrator Deanne Criswell, Gov. Gavin Newsom and other state and local officials, is visiting the storm-damaged Capitola Pier in Santa Cruz County, where he will meet with business owners and affected residents.

 Biden will also meet with first responders and deliver remarks on supporting the state’s recovery at nearby Seacliff State Park.